 Prince was gone.

 Daddy came out later that morning and dragged Prince to the back pasture and buried him.
 It was the first time Daddy had done anything resembling work in months.
 I half expected him to be angry about Prince but he wasn’t.
-The Daddy of the Carnival was gone—he’d burned through that good mood just as quickly as it’d come on—and the Daddy of the Dining Room table was back.
+He wasn’t anything.
+The Daddy of the Carnival was gone — he’d burned through that good mood just as quickly as it’d come on — and the Daddy of the Dining Room table was back.
 Sullen, depressed, sitting with his head in his hands.

-The holidays are the worst.
-I dread them.
-The Daddy of the Carnival shows up and he’ll go all out—putting groceries and presents on credit cards in December.
+I hate Christmas.
+Daddy of the Carnival will show up and he’ll go all out — putting groceries and presents on credit cards in December.
 By February, the creditors will start calling.
 By March, they’re calling two or three times a day.
-The Daddy of the Dining Room Table is back, and he won’t answer the phone so Abby and I do.
-We tell them that he’s not home or sometimes we just hang up.
-Then, he’ll find some money in April—selling hay, the calves, a bull—to pay the credit cards down just enough get by for a few more months until the process repeats itself in the fall.
+Daddy of the Dining Room Table will be back, and he won’t answer the phone so Annie and I’ll do.
+We’ll tell them that he’s not home.
+Sometimes, we just hang up.
+Then, Daddy’ll find some money in April — selling hay, the calves, a bull — to pay the credit cards down just enough get by for a few more months until it all starts over again in the fall.

 This time feels different though.
 The razor’s edge is just a bit sharper.
 I don’t know how we’re going to buy the fertilizer.
-Or, how we’re going to bale the hale.
-Momma’s paycheck will cover the groceries and the electric bill, but what about everything else?
-Summer is coming, too, which means that the electricity bill is going to triple.
-Poorly insulated trailer houses in the Texas summer heat.
-And, our well is run off electricity, which means that if they cut off the power, we wouldn’t have water.
+Or, how we’re going to bale the hay.
+Momma’s paycheck will be just enough to cover the groceries and the electric bill.
+Summer is coming, too, which means that the electricity bill is going to triple in cost.
+We live in a poorly insulated trailer house in Texas.
+And, our well runs off electricity, which means that if they cut off the power, we won’t have water.
 And, the credit cards got us through but if we don’t pay them down enough, we won’t be able to charge them back up later.

 Leave a comment